"Now Listen to Me..."

 Director Don Siegel's follow-up to Dirty Harry was a little crime caper that comparatively few took notice of perhaps because its title didn't suggest anything too exciting on the cinematic menu.
 The fact that it starred the often comedic Walter Matthau may have also contributed to the public's confusion over just what kind of film Charley Varrick was.
 U.S. TCM subscribers unfamiliar with this film have the chance to find out Saturday, July 16 at 7pm PST.
 It is also my Blu-ray recommendation this month and is briefly reviewed below.

 The next to last TCM recommendation has been reviewed in Opening Up a Treasure: The Night of the Hunter.
 This highly expressionistic Grimm-like fable appears as if conveyed from a child's point of view.
 The "hunter" will appear Monday, July 18 at 10:30pm PST.

 My final TCM film to see is The Lineup.
 Like this month’s earlier TCM recommendation Charley Varrick, this tightly-woven little crime caper was directed by expert craftsman Don Siegel.
-Released in 1958, this film's focus, on the ongoing thoughts and behaviour of its criminals, makes The Lineup exemplary of film noir's concluding classic timeline (1940 - 1959).
+Released in 1958, this film's focus, the ongoing thoughts and behaviour of its criminals, makes The Lineup an important contributor to film noir's concluding classic timeline (1940 - 1959).